AKSarav/LET-M-READ/README.md

 That's it.
 Now the user can enjoy reading the file with many commands like more,tail,less etc... and as the Infrastrcuture Owner you no need to worry about changing the file permissions (or) ownership.

-Note*: I presume. you have all the commands like less,more,tail,cat installled and have proper path precedence and defined environment variable $PATH.
-As LET-M-READ will invoke the commands without path (not like /usr/local/bin/more its just 'more')

 <b>SNAPSHOTS</b>